awslabs/aws-athena-query-federation/athena-vertica/README.md

 ## Vertica Athena Connector
-A custom connector that connects to Vertica database
+A custom connector that connects to Vertica database.

+TODO: Add more details here.